kbidzhiev/kbidzhiev/Docker/Docker1.md

-# The main idea
+# The main idea of Docker
-Software instalation is cumbersome for big projects, especially when it requires additional technical knowledge more then `pip install ...`
+Software instalation is cumbersome for big projects, especially when it requires additional technical knowledge above `pip install`.
-One of the solution is to pack the installed software into big "`zip`" file with all its dependencies, additional configurations and even OS.
-This "`zip`" strategy is called docker.
+One of the solutions is to pack the installed software version into big "zip" file with all its dependencies, additional configurations and even OS.
+This "zipping" idea is called docker.

 Docker is a tool designed to package software into containers, effectively virtualizing the operating system.
 Each container acts as an isolated sandbox.
-Here I'm going to follow notes from Internet.
+Here I'm going to explain docker basics using the notes from Internet.
 - [https://www.youtube.com/@TechWorldwithNana/videos](https://www.youtube.com/@TechWorldwithNana/videos)
 - [https://docker-curriculum.com/](https://docker-curriculum.com/)
 - [https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)